igorkaw7/recruitment-2024-IK/README.md

 ## Usage 💃

-In order to admire the true beauty of your freshly deployed weather service simply go to your browser and type:
+To admire the true beauty of your freshly deployed weather service simply go to your browser and type:
 ``YOUR.HOST.PUBLIC.IP``
 The same you obtained earlier, after configuring Terraform.